yogimasterson/core-object-oriented-javascript/Frogger/README.md

-Use this folder for the final project code from the Udacity course
+You should be able to run this test by simply opening the index.html file.